demisto/content/Packs/CyrenInboxSecurity/Integrations/CyrenInboxSecurity/CyrenInboxSecurity_description.md

 Under sample mode, only one incident will be generated when the system invokes the fetch-incident command, regardless of other parameter settings.

-To generate another incident, invoke the command: !cyren-reset-sample-fetch
+To generate another incident, click *Reset the "last run" timestamp* configuration option for this integration.

 Please refer to [https://www.cyren.com/cyren-inbox-security](https://www.cyren.com/cyren-inbox-security) for more information regarding Cyren Inbox Security.